TO BAIL OR NOT TO BAIL, THAT IS THE QUESTION.

 - the nature and probability of danger that the defendant’s release poses to the community;

 - the source of funds used to post bail; whether the defendant is already on release pending resolution of another criminal proceeding or is on probation, parole, or other release pending completion of sentence;

 - and any other facts the court considers relevant.

 SHOULD I BAIL MYSELF OUT OR HIRE A PRIVATE ATTORNEY?

 If you can afford bail AND a lawyer, bond yourself out.
 However, if you are like the more than 70% of Americans that have less than $1,000 dollars in savings, this question is often the first question many people ask when they are dealing with unanticipated legal expenses.
-As a general proposition, if you can afford bail or a criminal lawyer, you should spend money on your attorney or have family and friends raise the money to hire a skilled criminal defense attorney.
+As a general proposition, if you can afford bail or a criminal lawyer, you should spend money on your attorney or have your family and friends raise the money to hire a skilled criminal defense attorney.
 Here is why:

 PUBLIC DEFENDERS CARRY A LARGE CASELOAD

 Many lawyers start their careers in public service and they represent their clients well.
 However, the fact remains that they have large caseloads and simply do not have the time to dedicate to your case like privately retained counsel.
 When you combine that with the fact that Attorney Adam Pollack is a Board Certified Criminal Trial lawyer, the choice is very clear to get your defense team working on the case immediately.

 A SKILLED DEFENSE TEAM CAN FILE MOTIONS TO REDUCE YOUR BOND

 As we listed above, there are many factors that go into setting the amount of bond.
 The initial bond is set with very little input by the Defendant and certainly not a skilled criminal defense attorney.
 Your team will work hard to get to know you as a person and make a strong argument to the court that you should be out on bail helping the defense team and that you are not a risk for non-appearance.